Skip to main content Skip to secondary navigation

 Distinguished Careers Institute

-The Stanford Distinguished Careers Institute (DCI) provides a unique opportunity for accomplished individuals in midlife to redefine purpose, build community and recalibrate wellness, in order to flourish and contribute in their next chapter.
-Over 380 fellows and alumni, representing a diverse global community, bring a wide range of talents, expertise and connections to Stanford.
-DCI fellows work and learn with students and faculty in the classroom and in Stanford’s many centers, institutes and programs and welcome the opportunity to serve as mentors and project partners on student projects and entrepreneurial ventures.
+The Stanford Distinguished Careers Institute (DCI) provides a unique opportunity for accomplished individuals in midlife to discover, connect, and contribute through engagement within Stanford’s robust academic community.
+Since 2015, over 422 fellows and alumni, from around the globe, bring a wide range of talents, expertise, and connections to Stanford.
+DCI fellows work and learn with students and faculty in the classroom and in Stanford’s many centers, institutes, and programs.
+These opportunities for mutual learning and community building contribute to Stanford’s broader mission of preparing well-rounded, socially conscious leaders for the future.

 Executive Education